Thalassocyon wareni

 Thalassocyon wareni is a species of sea snail, a marine gastropod mollusk in the family Thalassocyonidae.
+T. wareni gets its name from the man who documented the species for the first time, Anders Warén.

 Description

-The length of the shell attains 24.4 mm.
+The length of the shell attains a small 24.4 mm.
+The shell has an inner 'spinous' support, and contains turns.

+The animal has a small foot, a pronounced anterior siphonal flap, a long proboscis and two long antennae.

+The animal has two large salivitory glands, and long tapered radula.

+Males have an open pallial gonoduct, which presents as a groove in the animal's large penis.

 Distribution

 This species occurs in the Indian Ocean Abyssal Province and off the Saint Paul Island in the French Southern and Antarctic Lands.